Empowering Students Starts with Empowering Teachers

 As teachers everywhere know, gaining respect and order in a classroom is about far more than knowing your subject matter.
 Teachers must exude confidence, trust their students, and provide an open learning environment where young adults can take risks and fail.
 Part of that equation, however, is the teachers themselves feeling empowered to do the same.
 No suggestion to the teacher to increase student ownership from a coach, administrator, or other leader will empower a teacher to make a change.
 Instead, the change must come from within and from a place of self-efficacy.

 As coaches who believe in the ability of teachers to lead their own learning and draw their own conclusions to support their successes, problems and needs, we engage teachers in deep reflective thinking.
-Our role is to support teachers like Ms. Brown maintain a focus on what is within her control, ask powerful, reflective questions to guide her thinking and boost her feelings of efficacy.
+Our role is to help teachers like Ms. Brown maintain a focus on what is within her control, ask powerful, reflective questions to guide her thinking and boost her feelings of efficacy.
 To achieve that end, one key message of our coaching approach has always been this: There are no failures from which a teacher cannot learn something to improve outcomes the next time.
 When Ms. Brown began considering the subconscious motivation of her challenging student in response to the coaching questions, such as “What are the strengths of this student?”
 “What strategies does this student use to persuade others to engage in disruptive behaviors?”
 “How have you seen the student use the same strategies used for other goals?” she began to see that the student was in competition for attention and leadership in the classroom.
 Through guided reflection, Ms. Brown came to realize that providing the student with leadership opportunities might mitigate the student’s behavior.
 She felt empowered to begin planning lessons with this goal in mind and felt that she was completely capable of planning lessons that integrated student leadership opportunities.
 Through her own empowerment, she realized that she had been disempowering a student leader by making assumptions about her motives.

 When the empowerment of teachers has this powerful an impact on students in classrooms, we can’t afford to coach in any other way.
 Much like the case of Ms. Brown’s difficult student, teachers need challenging and meaningful work, as well as feedback that can help them tweak their approaches to teaching and learning and find solutions to their own challenges.